 In case the editor was not aware of the violation and the article has been published, a notice of the duplicate submission and the ethical violation will be published.

 The publisher is supposed to protect the intellectual property and copyright of the contents submitted by the authors.
 We respect privacy and personal data, especially for authors and peer reviewers.
-We work in close cooperation with the editors and peer reviewers to maintain editorial independence and to guarantee transparency and integrity in the peer-review process.
+We work in close cooperation with the editors and peer reviewers to maintain editorial independence and guarantee transparency and integrity in the peer-review process.
+This journal follows the ICMJE guidelines for journal owners and editorial freedom.

 Retraction & Corrections: The published articles will be retracted if there is clear evidence that the findings are unreliable.
 The retraction can be a result of scientific misconduct or honest error.
 To maintain the integrity of the scientific record, the retracted article will not be removed from the journal's website, however, a notice of retraction will be posted and is made freely available to all readers.
 Retraction can be published by the authors or the editor or the publisher.
 In rare cases involving legal infringement, the Publisher may remove an article.
 Bibliographic information about the article will be retained to ensure the integrity of the scientific record.
 We follow the COPE guidelines in such a case.
 Sometimes it may be necessary to publish corrections/erratum in an article published in the Journal to maintain the integrity of the academic record.
 Appropriate notice regarding the correction will be placed and made freely available to the readers.
 We are always willing to publish corrections, clarifications, retractions, and apologies when needed.